Professional wrestling match types: Gate of Heaven match

 A Gate of Heaven match is a multiple-fall match that is applied to tag team matches.
 Started in Dragon Gate, with the first match being a strict tag team match with two referees to make sure tags actually happen.
 The second match being the Dragon Gate rules.
 The third match, if necessary; tables, ladders and chairs are now legal.
 The first team to gain two victories before the other is the winner.

 Three Stages of Hell match

 A Three Stages of Hell match is a multiple-fall match in which two wrestlers must wrestle three special types of matches.
 A wrestler must achieve two victories before the other.
-There have only been six occasions in which this match has been contested in WWE history.
+There have only been seven occasions in which this match has been contested in WWE history.
 The first Three Stages of Hell match occurred in 2001 between Triple H and Steve Austin at 2001 No Way Out, which Triple H won 2–1.
 Another match of this type took place at 2002 Armageddon between Shawn Michaels and Triple H for the World Heavyweight Championship.
-The most recent example was at NXT TakeOver 36, when Adam Cole faced Kyle O'Reilly.
+The most recent example was on the January 9, 2026 edition of SmackDown, between Drew McIntyre and Cody Rhodes for the Undisputed WWE Championship.